lichenbiostat/lichen-lab.github.io/index.md

 ###  Biography

-I am an Assistant Professor in Harrison School of Pharmacy at Auburn University and also hold an joint appointment as an Adjunct Assistant Professor in Department of Computer Science and Software Engineering.
-I am a member of The Omics and Informatics Cluster Hire in Auburn University.
+I am an Assistant Professor in Department of Medicine, Indiana University School of Medicine.
+I am a member in in Center for Computational Biology and Bioinformatics.
+Before joining IUSM, I spent two years as an Assistant Professor in Harrison School of Pharmacy at Auburn University.
 I received a BS from China majoring in Bioinformatics in 2009; a MHS in [Biostatistics](http://www.jhsph.edu/departments/biostatistics/index.html) in 2011, from the Johns Hopkins University; another MSE in [Computer Science](https://www.cs.jhu.edu/) in 2011, from the Johns Hopkins University.
 I joined the department right after obtaining my PhD in [Computer Science and Informatics](http://www.mathcs.emory.edu/site/home/) at Emory University in 2017.
 I also interned in CareerBuilder Data Science and Amazon Machine Learning in Summer 2014 and 2015 respectively.

 ### Research
 I am interested in data science research with its application in biomedical data especially large-scale omics data and population-based epidemiological data.
-I am leading a small interdisciplinary data science group that consists of four PhD students in Computer Science, Pharmaceutical Science and Biomedical Science working on bioinformatics
-& biostatistics projects.
+I am leading a small interdisciplinary data science group working on bioinformatics & biostatistics projects.
 My current research focuses on developing statistical and informatics methods for analyzing of large-scale omics and population-based epidemiological data.
 Projects include but not limited to

 - **Epigenomics**:
 Develop statistical methods and database for epigenomic data in differential biological conditions.